 When should I fly in and out?

-We ask the participants to arrive in Madrid the evening before the program starts, Saturday, since we have the Welcome reception at 7pm and due to the early departure of the bus Sunday morning (GREDOS at 8:45 am; ALARCÓN at 8:45 am; VALDELAVILLA at 8:45 am; RASCAFRIA at 9:45 am; EL RANCHO at 9:45 am).
+We ask the participants to arrive in Madrid the evening before the program starts, Saturday, since we have the Welcome reception at 5pm and due to the early departure of the bus Sunday morning (GREDOS at 8:45 am; PEDRAZA at 9:45 am; RASCAFRIA at 9:45 am; EL RANCHO at 9:45 am).
 Return flights should not be earlier than Friday evening (depending on the venue you will be coming from, give or take 2 hours to get to the airport).
-Here are the estimated times of arrival back in Madrid: GREDOS at 6:30pm, VALDELAVILLA at 7:30pm, RASCAFRIA at 4:30pm and EL RANCHO at 5:00 pm.
+Here are the estimated times of arrival back in Madrid: GREDOS at 6:30pm, PEDRAZA at 5:00pm, RASCAFRIA at 4:30pm and EL RANCHO at 5:00 pm.

 Where is it?

 What does the program offer?

 The single most important benefit without a doubt is the human and cultural experience that is gained during the week.
 You will meet around 15 Spaniards and 15 other English-native speakers and spend intense 12-hour days in conversations, dizzily funny skits, theater, games and outdoor activities.
 For many participants, VaughanTown is a way to get to know Spanish people and culture first-hand which is often difficult when travelling on your own.
 Founder Richard Vaughan has been featured in CNN, Frommer’s, Irish Times and dozens of international publications acclaiming the uniqueness of the holiday initiative.
 Vaughan Systems won the "Best Idea" award in 2003.